A Spanish rapper was arrested for tweets praising terrorists and mocking royals. Then the protests began.

 But Hasél looks set to become the first rapper to actually serve his sentence.
 In some ways, that may not be a surprise.
 “I will go to jail,” he told The Washington Post in 2018.
 “I can do it.”

-More surprising is the chaos the arrest has caused.
+More surprising is the chaos his arrest has caused.
 Though most of the protests have been peaceful, there have been clashes every night in some cities, including Barcelona.

+Hasél’s arrest has sparked some of the largest protests in years in Catalonia.
+The rapper, who was born in the region, is a supporter of independence for Catalonia.
+His arrest came two days after regional elections there.

 Free-speech advocates argue that restrictions have grown of late in Spain.
-They point to a 2015 public security law imposed under a People’s Party government that broadened an article in the criminal code that focuses on those who “glorified terrorism.”
+They point to a 2015 public security law imposed under the then-People’s Party government that broadened an article in the criminal code that focuses on those who “glorified terrorism.”

 “If these articles of the criminal code are not amended, freedom of expression will continue to be silenced and artistic expression will continue to be restricted,” Esteban Beltrán, director of Amnesty International Spain, warned shortly after Hasél’s arrest.

-On Tuesday, PEN Català President Àngels Gregori called on Article 578 to be repealed and said defamation should be a matter of civil law “where the government has no role.”
+On Tuesday, PEN Català President Àngels Gregori called for Article 578 to be repealed and said defamation should be a matter of civil law “where the government has no role.”

 Officials in the ruling center-left Socialist party said the government would review Spain’s free-speech laws, potentially removing prison terms for related crimes.

-But the left-wing Unidas Podemos, a junior partner in the government, wants to go further, proposing legislation that would eliminate the crime of glorifying terrorism or insulting the royal family.
+But the left-wing Unidas Podemos, a junior partner in the government, wants to go further, proposing legislation that would decriminalize glorifying terrorism or insulting the royal family.
 The split has resulted in tension within the coalition, which was already deeply divided over economic policy.